DavideViolante/Wikipedia-Flag-Icons/README.md

 3. Drag and drop `wikipediaFlags.user.js` into your browser.

 ### Issues
-Open an issue to tell me flags that are missing.
+Open an issue if more flags can be added.

 ### License
 [![CC-BY-NC](http://i.creativecommons.org/l/by-nc/3.0/88x31.png)](https://en.wikipedia.org/wiki/Creative_Commons_license)